aaryan-paliwal/DSA-with-Java/README.md

 # DSA-Java
-This repo consist of content related to through knowledge of Data Structures &amp; Algorithms.
+This repo consist of content related to thorough knowledge of Data Structures &amp; Algorithms.